 What is AD&D insurance?

-Accidental death and dismemberment (AD&D) insurance is a category of life insurance that only pays out a benefit when the insured is in a covered accident that causes death or specific serious injuries such as the loss of a limb, paralysis, or blindness.
-AD&D coverage can be purchased as a standalone policy, or it can be added to a standard life policy as a rider.
+Accidental death and dismemberment (AD&D) insurance is a category of life insurance that only pays out a death benefit when the insured is in a covered accident that causes death or specific serious injuries such as paralysis, the loss of a limb, eyesight, hearing, or speech.

 What does AD&D insurance cover?